 The DHA helped encourage the brain to produce new brain cells, protected existing cells from damage, and encouraged communication between cells.

 DHA also, Perlmutter says, helps support the effects of the COX-2 enzyme, which is responsible for pain and chronic inflammation.
 (Ref.
 2)

 When it comes to children and brain development, DHA is, well, a no-brainer.

 According to a study from the University of Kansas, the omega-3 fatty acid DHA has been associated with healthier birth weights and may help support the health of the reproductive system.
 (Ref.
 3)

-Omega-3 consumption by pregnant moms is important, because infants need DHA for healthy brain development, but they can only get it from their mother, either in utero of through breast milk after birth.
+Omega-3 consumption by pregnant moms is important because infants need DHA for healthy brain development, but they can only get it from their mother, in utero or through breast milk after birth.

 DHA is especially critical because it plays a big role in brain development during those all-important first two years of life.

 According to a 2007 study from the University of California at Berkeley, DHA has been linked to both attention deficit hyperactivity disorder and autism (Ref.
 4), two childhood conditions that have a serious impact on an entire family’s quality of life.